ReyNeill/aigit/README.md

 # Aigit — Live Git Checkpoints with AI Summaries

-Aigit layers live, restorable "checkpoint" commits on top of Git without touching your normal branch history.
-It snapshots your working tree (even during merges), writes to a separate ref namespace, and can generate concise one‑line summaries.
-With optional sync, teammates can push/pull checkpoints and you can opt into auto‑apply for "live updates" without `git pull`.
+Aigit overlays live, restorable "checkpoint" commits on top of Git without touching your normal branch history.
+It snapshots your working tree (even during merges), writes to a separate ref (`refs/aigit/checkpoints/<branch>`), and generates concise one‑line summaries via OpenRouter.
+Optionally sync checkpoints to a remote and opt‑in to auto‑apply teammates’ updates — all without moving `HEAD`.

 ## Features